allegro/allegro.tech/_posts/2015-10-05-there-is-more-to-logging-than-meets-the-eye.md

 ```

 This code obviously has some issues (but it was meant to be very simple):

  - such logging should not be mixed with regular business logic: use [AOP (Aspect Oriented Programming)](https://en.wikipedia.org/wiki/Aspect-oriented_programming)
 for that — it will be discussed later
  - it uses `System.currentTimeMillis()` instead of `System.nanoTime()`: this was done deliberately to simplify the code.

 Otherwise it would have to use `TimeUnit.NANOSECONDS.toMillis(...)` which would clutter it a little bit.
-The context can
+The context is
-be seen: named loggers are a good and very easy way to group logs from different parts of the application.
+clearly visible: named loggers are a good and very easy way to group logs from different parts of the application.
 By grouping
 them using a named logger you also give such messages a common context.
 In this case, you say that all of these logs are
 related to our metrics gathering mechanisms and that they all belong together.